Cancer (cancer)

 Annual losses of Russia from cancer estimated at $8.1 billion

-The economic losses of the economy Russia from premature deaths due to cancer are estimated at $8.1 billion a year, according to a study conducted by experts at the National Medical Research Center of Oncology named after Petrov of the Ministry of University of Tampere and the International Agency for the Study of Cancer.
+The economic losses of the economy Russia from premature deaths due to cancer are estimated at $8.1 billion a year, according to a study conducted by experts at the National Medical Research Center of Oncology named after Petrov of the Ministry of Health University of Tampere and the International Agency for the Study of Cancer.
 World Health Organization The data was released in early August 2019.

 The greatest economic damage among men is caused by lung cancer ($1.2 billion annually), among women - breast cancer ($0.64 billion).
 In addition, the economy suffered losses due to the mortality rate of men from stomach cancer ($0.52 billion) and women from cervical cancer ($0.34 billion).